public interface MidiDevice extends AutoCloseable

 Note that some devices, once closed, cannot be reopened.
 Attempts to reopen such a device will always result in a MidiUnavailableException.

-- thrown if the device cannot be opened
+MidiUnavailableException - thrown if the device cannot be opened

-- thrown if the device cannot be opened due to
+due to resource restrictionsSecurityException - thrown if the device cannot be opened due to

-security restrictionsclose()
+security restrictionsclose(),

-void close()
+isOpen()void close()

-instances open from this
+All Receiver and Transmitter instances open from this

 device are closed.
 This includes instances retrieved via

-in interface AutoCloseable
+close in interface AutoCloseableopen(),

-boolean isOpen()
+isOpen()boolean isOpen()

 long getMicrosecondPosition()